erpnet/ErpNet.FP/README.md

 If "ok"="false", it is guaranteed, that at least one message of type "error" would be present.

-The error and warning messages have standartized codes across all manufacturers.
+The error and warning messages have standardized codes across all manufacturers.
 The standard error codes are listed in the [Error Codes](ErrorCodes.md) file.

-The standard error codes are a subset of all manufacturer codes.
-In some cases, the specific manufacturer codes could contain more detailed information.
-The manufacturer code is contained in the "originalCode" field.
+The standard error codes are a subset of all manufacturer codes and flags.
+In some cases, the specific manufacturer codes, flags and messages could contain more detailed information.
+The manufacturer code, when available, is contained in the "originalCode" field.
 The problem with using the manufacturer codes is that they are different for each manufacturer.
-They can even change between revisions of printers of the same manufacturer.
-The standartized error and warning codes are guaranteed to be the same across all manufacturers and printer versions.
+For some manufacturers they are not even present (there might be just some status flags).
+The manufacturer codes can even change between revisions of printers of the same manufacturer.
+The standardized error and warning codes are guaranteed to be the same across all manufacturers and printer versions.

 #### Example return JSON (no problems):
 ```